 - 1. One-on-one tutorial sessions are available upon request. - 2.
 Students may utilize the energized laboratory under supervision of a faculty member. - 3.
-BlackBoard power point presentation available to students. - 4.
-See attached course content and homework assignments. - 5.
-Performance assessment forms are attached for oxygen usage and suction, infection control procedures, and vital signs.
+Canvas power point presentation available to students. - 4.
+Performance assessment for oxygen usage and suction, infection control procedures, and vital signs.